 The Eye Center has an on-site ambulatory surgical suite with state of the art equipment and instrumentation where most of our surgeries are performed.
 This gives our patients a specialty specific experience with a team of nurses, surgical technicians, anesthetists, and doctors that only care for eyes.
 Our dedicated staff will help to make your ophthalmic surgical encounter as comfortable and stress free as possible.

-Our goal is to provide high quality eye surgery in a peaceful atmosphere where the patient, family and friends feel welcome and comfortable.
+Our goal is to provide high quality eye surgery in a peaceful atmosphere where the patient, family, and friends feel welcome and comfortable.
 Your surgery will typically take 10 to 30 minutes.
-During this time your heart rhythm, blood pressure and oxygen levels will be monitored.
+During this time your heart rhythm, blood pressure, and oxygen levels will be monitored.
 While our highly trained staff specializes in eye surgery, they are also highly qualified in critical care and are prepared to deal with any emergency that may develop during your care.

 Before surgery, you will visit our office.
 Your appointed surgery visit will begin with check in at the front desk.
 Following this, one of our R.N.'s will take you to the pre-operative area to prepare for surgery, where you will slip a patient gown over your street clothes.
-After a review of your medical history we will administer eye drops to prepare your eye for surgery.
+After a review of your medical history, we will administer eye drops to prepare your eye for surgery.
 Every effort is made to ensure your comfort before, during, and after surgery.

 Following surgery, you will be assisted to the recovery area and offered juice or coffee with a snack.
 Your nurse will review instructions for your care at home.
 In most cases, you will be on your way home in less than two hours.
-Most patients are seen in the office the morning after surgery to monitor the recovery.
+Most patients are seen in the office the morning after surgery to monitor their recovery.
 If you were referred to our clinic by an optometrist, they will assist with your post operative care in the weeks after surgery.

 Laser treatments are performed for multiple medical conditions here at The Eye Center.
 These include posterior capsule opacities (after cataract scar tissue), diabetic macular edema, proliferative diabetic retinopathy, retinal tears, angle closure glaucoma and open angle closure glaucoma.
 Many of these treatments can be performed the same day as your consultation.
 After checking your vital signs and preparing the eye with anesthetic eye drops, with or without dilating drops, you will be taken to the laser surgical suite.
 A comfortable chair is used to position you and your eye close to the laser.
 Laser treatment is generally tolerated very well without discomfort and last a few seconds to a few minutes.